mrakgr/Trading-Journal/journal_2025.md

 ![alt text](images/image-35.png)
 ![alt text](images/image-36.png)

-I find this investment phylosophy very interesting.
+I find this investment philosophy very interesting.
 Based on what he is saying I should have invested in Nvidia, though at that point I had no money to invest and had thrown in the towel.

 Reading this makes me realize that I was wrong about not being connected to anything.
-I have my own narrow circle of competence.
+I have my own narrow circle of competence due to my work as a software engineer.

 9:25pm. https://www.youtube.com/watch?v=kJtCKz1o5H4
 The Dark Side of Value Investing | Practical Lessons from Aswath Damodaran